ECHOInternational/passport-inventory-sync-worker/README.md

 # passport-inventory-sync-worker
-Processes inventory records, combining inventory counts with item property data and writing it into the web store.
+Processes inventory records, combining inventory counts with item property data.
+Writes combined data to separate queues for updating the Plant API and the web store.
+Once the process is complete an SNS message is sent.